 I spent a rewarding early career teaching special education and coaching college basketball, and after a long break for graduate school, eventually migrated to journalism, then business communication and consulting.

 I was married for many years, and we share a now-24-year-old.
 (It takes the both of us, and more.)

 Blogging seems to draw on all the above.

 That’s the condensed version of Work-to-Date.
 Next chapter forming here.

-Let me also thank the photographers: Rotating banner photos top of page courtesy of Elizabeth Haslam, some rights reserved under Creative Commons licensing, see more at: https://www.flickr.com/photos/lizhaslam/
+Let me also thank the photographers: Rotating banner photos (except for the books) at top of page courtesy of Elizabeth Haslam, some rights reserved under Creative Commons licensing, see more at: https://www.flickr.com/photos/lizhaslam/

 Rodin’s “The Thinker” photo courtesy of Michael Heiss, Vienna, Austria, some rights reserved under Creative Commons licensing, see more at: http://www.flickr.com/photos/michaelheiss/.